 Star Speedway, motorsport racing track in Epping, New Hampshire

-Star Speedway is a motorsport racing track in Epping, New Hampshire, where cars race on an asphalt oval circuit.
-The facility includes bleacher seating for spectators and concession stands offering pizza, sausage, popcorn, and beverages.
+Star Speedway is a motorsport racing track in Epping, New Hampshire, built around an asphalt oval circuit.
+The facility has bleacher seating for spectators and food stands on site.

-Star Speedway was founded in 1966 when Charlie Elliot and friends converted an old brick yard into a racing venue.
-The track has hosted local and regional racing series including the NASCAR Busch North Series over its decades of operation.
+Star Speedway was founded in 1966 when Charlie Elliot and a group of friends converted an old brick yard into a racing venue.
+Over the following decades, it went on to host regional series including the NASCAR Busch North Series.

 The name Star Speedway celebrates the drivers and racing talent in the local community.
 Visitors experience a tight-knit crowd of fans and racers who gather around the track, share stories, and bond over the excitement of each race together.